SajaALfahmi/user-status-toggle/README.md

 ## 📁 Project Files

-- `index.php`: Main page with the form and user table.
+- `index.html`: Main page with the form and user table.
 - `user_insert.php`: Handles form submission and inserts data into the database.
 - `toggle_status.php`: Toggles the status of a specific user.
 - `view.php`: Loads all users and displays them in a table.